mainmatter/playbook/src/project-procedure/digital-products/README.md

 they can potentially be left out in a first implementation of the particular story.

-### Visual Identity
+### User Interface Design

 When working on the first increment of a product, there is typically no visual foundation that can be built on top of in the product development stage yet.
-In order to develop that, we recommend creating mockups for one of the user stories to develop a mutual understanding among all project stakeholders for the visual identity of the product.
-For subsequent increments, this step will not be necessary and the team can go straight to the product development stage building on the [visual design system](../../development-process/#design-systems) established during previous increments.
+In order to develop that, we recommend designing mockups for one of the user stories to develop a mutual understanding among all project stakeholders for the visual identity of the product.
+For subsequent increments, this step will not always be necessary as the team can go straight to the product development stage building on the [visual design system](../../development-process/#design-systems) established during previous increments.

-The visual identity of a product will often be based on existing branding material and visual guidelines.
-If no such materials exist, the visual identity needs to be defined from scratch, applying techniques like moodboards and stylescapes.
+The UI of a product will be based on existing branding material and visual guidelines.
+If no such materials exist, the visual identity needs to first be defined, applying techniques like [The Three-Hour Brand Sprint](<https://library.gv.com/the-three-hour-brand-sprint-3ccabf4b768a>), mood boards and stylescapes.

-While the mockup will be a high-fidelity visual representation of a particular user story, we recommend keeping it non-interactive and relatively low effort as its main purpose is to define a visual style for the product and not to specify individual details of the respective user story or the product in general.
+While the mockup will be a high-fidelity visual representation of the UI of a particular user story, we recommend keeping it non-interactive and relatively low effort as its main purpose is to define a visual style for the product and not to specify individual details of the respective user story or the product in general.